 - 1. You will select at least five archival objects related to gender, sex, and/or sexuality that will make up your digital exhibit, and - 2.
-You will need to provide an interpretation and analysis of the objects/the collection; length must be at least 1000 words. - 3.
-You will complete a 7-9 minute presentation for the class about your exhibit.
+You will need to provide an interpretation and analysis of the individual objects as well as the collection in its entirety (i.e. what story do these items tell when they are put together?); length must be at least 1000 words.

-As you are developing your interpretation and analysis, you may want to consider the following questions: How do these objects create, reproduce, and/or contest cultural meanings about gender, sex, and sexuality?
-How are norms around sexuality related to other categories of social difference, like gender, sex, race, ethnicity, class, religion, nationality, indigeneity, etc?
-What links are being made within the object between norms around sexuality and cultural ideas about citizenship, community, or belonging?
+As you are developing your interpretation and analysis, you may want to consider the following questions: How do the items in your exhibit create, reproduce, and/or contest cultural meanings about gender, sex, and sexuality?
+How do these items connect norms about sexuality to other categories of social difference, such as gender, sex, race, ethnicity, class, religion, nationality, indigeneity, etc?
+What links are being made within the archive between sexual norms and cultural ideas about citizenship, community, or belonging?
+What might these items tell us about how knowledge about bodies or desires gets produced?
+What do the items tell us about how power works more generally?